Akshita-1126/Text-Utility/README.md

 # Text-Utility
 My First Django Website

-Views.py contain the backend programming. url.py contain the navigation path and patterns.
+Views.py contain the backend programming. <br>
+url.py contain the navigation path and patterns.
 Index.html contain the frontend of the website (I kept the frontend straigthforward because i was more focused on learning the framework). analyzed.html contain the frontend of the result.